xjw1001001/IGCrebuild/docs/uncategorized_examples/evolutionary_counting_processes/main.rst

-In the paper they sampled nucleotide sequences of length 1000 and computed labeled transition count expectations conditional on those sequences, but here I've computed the expectations exactly as if an infinite number of sequences had been sampled.
+In the paper they sampled nucleotide sequences of length 1000 and computed labeled transition count expectations conditional on those sequences, but here I've computed the expectations in the limit as the sequence length increases.
 The discrepancies in the reported conditional expectations seem to be within the sampling error.